Honour guard at memorial for Met Police sergeant shot dead on duty

 A service for Matt Ratana was held in central London with Priti Patel, Sadiq Khan and Dame Cressida Dick attending.

-Tributes are being paid at a memorial service for Matt Ratana, the Metropolitan Police sergeant shot dead at a south London custody centre.
+Tributes have been paid at a memorial service for Matt Ratana, the Metropolitan Police sergeant shot dead at a south London custody centre.

 Home Secretary Priti Patel Metropolitan Police Commissioner Dame Cressida Dick and London Mayor Sadiq Khan joined Sgt Ratana’s partner, Su Bushby, at the service in Westminster.